PhiMarHal/goatgoat/faq.md

 In the future, IMX will serve as a governance token for the protocol.

-Holders could vote on new pools and allocations, similar to Curve and "Liquidity Drawing Rights": https://tokenomicsexplained.com/evolutions-in-liquidity-sourcing/#Liquidity%20Direction%20Rights
+Holders could vote on new pools and allocations, and be rewarded for their votes, similar to Curve and "Liquidity Direction Rights": https://tokenomicsexplained.com/evolutions-in-liquidity-sourcing

 <br>